Alcohol Rehab Clinics - Admissions & Available Treatments

-Following the initial detox phase, our rehabilitation programme takes on a more mental dimension in the form of various therapies.
+Following the initial detox phase, our rehab programme takes on a more mental dimension in the form of various therapies.
 The programme will address mental problems which arise by virtue of your addiction and from the subsequent detoxification process.
-Many of our patients suffer from depression, post-traumatic stress disorder and anxiety as a result of their addiction.
+Many of our patients suffer from depression, post-traumatic stress disorder, and anxiety as a result of their addiction.
 We employ a range of psychiatrists and psychologists who are on hand to help you through these issues.

 Group and individual therapy

 Group and Individual Therapy sessions will be offered to patients following the initial detoxification phase.
 These important therapies are used in order to build new positive mindsets which are indicative of a long and lasting recovery.

 Individual therapy is employed where patients attend one-on-one sessions with a qualified psychologist or psychiatrist.
 Sessions are intense and allow the therapist to focus in on the person’s underlying mental state.

 Group therapy sessions are conducted in groups of 5-10 people.
 Group Therapy is noted for its excellence when it comes to alcohol addiction as this form of therapy allows addicts a platform in which to open up about their experiences with addiction in a group environment.
 Group and Individual Therapy work in tandem to one another to ensure patients can learn from others whilst still receiving more focused therapy.